Apis dorsata: Subspecies

-Recent research has removed laboriosa from inclusion within A. dorsata, as a separate species, with supporting evidence including a significant region of sympatry.
+Recent research has removed A. d. laboriosa Fabricius (Himalayan giant honey bee) from inclusion within A. dorsata, as a separate species, with supporting evidence including a significant region of sympatry.
 A. laboriosa is hardly distinct morphologically from the nominate subspecies of dorsata (darker abdomen, longer thoracic hair) but has different housekeeping and swarming behavior, allowing it to survive at high altitudes.
 In addition, little gene flow has occurred between A. dorsata and A. laboriosa for millions of years; accordingly, some authors have previously classified it as a distinct species.

 Likewise, the southeastern taxon A. d. binghami seems also to be potentially distinct.
 The limits of their ranges in Indochina and the possible distinctness of the geographically distant Philippines population require more study.
-However, the use of the taxonomic rank of "subspecies" is typical for geographically discrete populations, so the difference in opinion here is whether to recognize the rank of subspecies or not (i.e., no one is disputing that they are distinct lineages, the dispute is over whether or not to call them "species").
+However, the use of the taxonomic rank of "subspecies" is typical for geographically discrete populations, so the difference in opinion here is whether to recognize the rank of subspecies or not (i.e., they are distinct lineages; the dispute is over whether or not to call them "species").